Jorge Jesus: 2013–2015: Six pieces of silverware

 On 4 June 2013, Jesus renewed his contract for a further two seasons.
 When police attempted to clear Benfica supporters from the pitch at the end of a match at Guimarães in September, he became physically involved, taking the side of supporters while obstructing the police.
 The Portuguese Football Federation gave him a 30-day suspension, which meant he would miss four league matches, and fined him €5,355.
 On 11 February 2014, Jesus won his tenth game (2–0) against Sporting, which draw two and won only one as an opposing coach.
 On 20 March, he surpassed John Mortimore's 1985–86 record of 918 minutes without conceding a goal at home matches.

 Jesus led Benfica to its 33rd title on 20 April 2014, and became the second Portuguese coach to win two national championships for the club after Toni.
-Four days earlier the team had beat FC Porto 3–1 in spite of being reduced to ten men with 1 hour left to play, thus reaching the final of the Portuguese Cup for the second consecutive time.
+Four days earlier the team had beat Porto 3–1 in spite of being reduced to ten men with 1 hour left to play, thus reaching the final of the Portuguese Cup for the second consecutive time.
 On 28 April 2014, Jesus managed to put Benfica in another final, that of the domestic League Cup, eliminating Porto at the Dragão on penalties in spite of being reduced to ten men with 1 hour left to play again.
-The trophy was won at Leiria on 7 May against Rio Ave FC, securing his fourth in the competition and the club's fifth.
+The trophy was won at Leiria on 7 May against Rio Ave, securing his fourth in the competition and the club's fifth.
 On 1 May 2014, Jesus helped the club progress to its second consecutive Europa League final, by defeating Juventus 2–1 on aggregate after a goalless draw in Turin.
-The Portuguese lost on penalties 13 days later in the same city to Sevilla FC and he stated that referee Felix Brych overlooked three penalty decisions for Benfica.
+The Portuguese lost on penalties 13 days later in the same city to Sevilla and he stated that referee Felix Brych overlooked three penalty decisions for Benfica.
 On 18 May 2014, after seeing out Rio Ave in the Portuguese Cup final, Jesus became the first Portuguese coach and the seventh overall to win the double for Benfica (the tenth in the club's history).
 He also became the first coach in Portugal to conquer the domestic treble in one season (the club's first ever).